quodlibet/quodlibet/quodlibet/docs/guide/overview.rst

-There is also an entry called *Edit Display...* which lets you change everything that is shown in that area, like the file format, bitrate, font size etc. The syntax is the same as for [RenamingFiles renaming files].
+There is also an entry called *Edit Display...* which lets you change everything that is shown in that area, like the file format, bitrate, font size etc. The syntax is the same as for :ref:`renaming files <RenamingFiles>`.

 3. The Song List & Browser